Field Day

 History

 TSRC is said to have been founded in the 1940s by Forrest Adams, W1FN, from Wilder, VT and some friends.
-The club was incorporated as a non-profit company in 1956.
+The club was incorporated as a New Hampshire non-profit company in 1956.
 The club’s original call sign was K1HGS with Harold “Sandy” Sanderson as trustee.
 After Adams’ death in the 70’s the club officially adopted his FCC call sign as our own.

-The club owned a small parcel of land with a small building and HF station on Old Pine Tree Cemetery Rd. in Lebanon for over 30 years.
+The club owned a small parcel of land with a small building (truly a “shack”) and HF station on Old Pine Tree Cemetery Rd. in Lebanon for over 30 years.
 It was used for meetings, radio classes, and other educational activities.
 It also allowed members who could not have home stations a place to get on the air.
 The building and land were sold to a neighbor for $22,000 in the late 80’s due to a burdensome property tax bill ($427 per year in 1986), and the bulk of the proceeds were invested in new equipment and a $10,000 bond investment that serves as the club’s “nest egg.”

 Since that time, we’ve met at the Montshire Museum of Science, first in Hanover and later in Norwich, VT, the Hanover Library, and succession of restaurants for breakfast and dinner, most of which have gone out of business, forcing us to move on.
 We often joke that TSRC really stands for Twin State Restaurant Closers.
+Right now, we’re looking for a new restaurant and meeting on Zoom.

 PDF downloads: